CCIV Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Churchill Capital Corp IV Investors With Losses Exceeding $250K of Class Action and Encourages Shareholders to Contact the Firm

-NEW YORK, May 04, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Churchill Capital Corp IV ("Churchill" or the "Company") (: CCIV) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Churchill securities between January 11, 2021 and February 22, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firms site: www.bgandg.com/cciv.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Churchill Capital Corp IV ("Churchill" or the "Company") (NYSE: CCIV) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Churchill securities between January 11, 2021 and February 22, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firms site: www.bgandg.com%2Fcciv.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.